MicrosoftDocs/SupportArticles-docs/support/sql/tools/use-sqldumper-generate-dump-file.md

 #### Mini dumps with referenced memory

 This type of memory dump is a snapshot of all active threads of the process ("thread stacks"), along with a limited extract of the memory referenced by the thread stacks and some other key process or thread data.
 They're typically a few megabytes in size, and are fast to generate (from less than a second to a couple of seconds).
 Even larger server systems (with hundreds of CPU indirectly driving massive number of threads in SQL Server process) will rarely exceed 20-30 MB: the size of a mini dump doesn't grow with the size of SQL Server process.
-This dump type is the default type used by SQL Server when generating memory dumps automatically on exceptions, scheduler issues, and latch issues.
+This dump type is the default type used by SQL Server when generating memory dumps automatically on exceptions, scheduler issues, latch issues, database corruption, asserts.

 > [!NOTE]
 > SQL Server, as part of its built-in instrumentation, will generate automated "diagnostic mini dumps" in some specific situations.
 This operation is therefore considered safe enough that SQL Server can trigger it automatically when needed.